- BYLAW 1. MEETINGS

 8.03 ORGANIZATIONAL CHANGES.
 The Executive Committee shall have the authority to implement changes in the organizational structure of the Association as needed.
 Any change must have the approval of at least two-thirds of the members present.

 8.04 AMENDMENTS.
-These Bylaws may be amended at any session of the Association by a majority vote of the messengers present.
+These Bylaws may be amended at any session of the Association by a two-thirds vote of the messengers present at a semi-annual or annual meeting after first being approved by a two-thirds vote of the members present at an Executive Committee meeting.